Leaves are changing, temperatures are cooling, and, for certain climates, that means it’s the sad time of year to close your swimming pool.

 - If your area doesn’t have freezing temperatures in the winter – fill your pool water to a regular level and periodically check for evaporation.
 Also, remember to balance your pool chemistry at least once a month.

-7. If you live in region with freezing temperatures*, you’ll need to:
+7. If you live in a region with freezing temperatures*, you’ll need to:

 - Drain pool lines and add antifreeze.

-- Drain the filter, blow out the plumbing lines and remove all freeze plugs.
+- Drain your filter, blow out the plumbing lines and remove all freeze plugs.

 - Turn off all power breakers.

-- Drain your Clear Comfort injection bypass and unplug blue hose from venturi
+- Drain your Clear Comfort injection Manifold or bypass and unplug your blue Air Tubing from the Venturi.

 - Turn off all unused equipment and cover to protect from snow and ice damage.

 - If needed, remove unused hoses.
-Store hoses and flow meters in a safe, secure place.
+Store hoses and Air Flow Meters in a safe, secure place.

 Tip: Check your pool equipment manufacturer’s recommendations for complete winterizing instructions.
 If you have a Clear Comfort pool, please refer to our complete pool closing guide.